TheAeroHead/Puter/README.md

 3. pipenv shell to initialize virtual environment within project folder.
 Removes need to type python in front of manage.py and helps ensure no conflicts between python versions (if multiple installed). <br>
 4. pgAdmin4 to check contents of database from GUI <br>
 5. Make sure that all commands are run after initializing virtual environment with pipenv shell or will throw issues when you runserver. <br>
 6. After installing PostgreSQL, run pgAdmin4 and login (password setup during install).
-Create new superuser datadmin for development purposes (preset authentication with this user in setttings.py)<br>
+Create new superuser datadmin for development purposes (preset authentication with this user in settings.py).
+IF YOU DO NOT DO THIS, THERE WILL BE CONSEQUENCES!<br>
 7. Create new database pUsers and give datadmin priviliges to use it if not already. <br>
 8. Setup development server by running python manage.py makemigrations and python manage.py migrate <br>
 9. Test app view by running python manage.py runserver <br>